STATS-MS - Statistics (MS)

 Graduate Degrees discusses the university’s basic requirements for the MS degree.
 The following are specific departmental requirements.

 The MS in Statistics and the MS in Statistics, Data Science track are intended as terminal degree programs and do not lead to the PhD program in Statistics.
 Students interested in pursuing doctoral study in Statistics should apply directly to the PhD program.

-Recommended preparatory courses include advanced undergraduate level courses in linear algebra, statistics/probability and proficiency in programming.
+Recommended preparatory courses include advanced undergraduate-level courses in linear algebra and statistics/probability and proficiency in programming.

 Stanford students interested in the Data Science track (subplan) in Statistics must apply as external candidates.
 Visit Graduate Admissions to start an application.